Can the Nest Be Empty if We're Still in It?

 As a life coach, I tell clients that each of us has a choice how we will approach a situation, a relationship, a challenge, or a goal, and we can then apply tools to support us along the way.
 So in my effort to approach this next phase with care and humor, here are some tools that I will use during the transition.

-Reach out.
 The key message revealed by Harvard’s 75-year Grant Study is that good relationships are the most important determinant of happiness.
 With the kids gone, we’ll have more time for ourselves and the connections that bring us happiness.
-Some of my girlfriends, other “empty nesters,” have suggested we gather monthly to have dinner, see a movie or plan other activities.
+Some of my girlfriends, other “empty nesters,” have suggested we gather monthly to have dinner, see a movie, or plan other activities.

-Mindfulness.
-Being mindful means paying attention to the present moment experience—your thoughts, feelings and behaviors—without judgement.
+Being mindful means paying attention to the present-moment experience—your thoughts, feelings, and behaviors—without judgment.
 After 30 years of research, it seems that the potential benefits of mindfulness, which include stress reduction, improved focus, and less emotional reactivity, are worth the effort.
-Rather than wishing for the days our children were little, or focusing on my son’s next visit, I’ll try to “be here now” as much as possible.
+Rather than wishing for the days our children were little or focusing on my son’s next visit, I’ll try to “be here now” as much as possible.